 InboxPounds also offer a small consolation prize for users who don’t qualify for surveys.
 After attempting a survey and being disqualified, users are given a free spin on the site’s prize wheel.
 While the prizes on the wheel are usually small, it’s a nice gesture from InboxPounds and can be a fun way to potentially earn some extra rewards.

-However, there are also some drawbacks to using InboxPounds.
-One of the biggest downsides is the high payout threshold, which can be difficult to reach.
-Users must accumulate a certain amount of points before they can redeem them for rewards, and the threshold can be quite high in some cases.
+One of the biggest downsides is the high payout threshold of $20, of which can be difficult to reach.
+Essentially, users must accumulate a massive amount of points before they can redeem them for rewards.

 In addition, the compensation for completing tasks on InboxPounds is generally quite low.
 Users may need to complete many surveys or offers to earn a significant amount of points, and some tasks are hard to qualify for.
 This can be frustrating for users who are looking to earn rewards quickly and easily.